 # How do you become a member of the community and how does it work?

 ⚠ We don’t yet have a formal membership process distinct from hub residency or becoming a team member.
-In strict sense members would be only pioneers.
-In broad sense it would include Pioneers, Contributors and even many sympathizers.
+We interpret membership broadly to include Pioneers, Contributors and even many sympathizers.

 # Levels of involvement